savob/savobajic.ca/content/projects/extracurricular/falcon/_index.md

 # Overview

 This is by far my most complicated project I have undertaken and led for the University of Toronto (UofT) Human Powered Vehicle Design Team (HPVDT), a human powered aircraft.
-Granted it wasn't going to be powered by electric motors but there was a lot of data that needed to be collected and procesed in a reasonable amount of time, as well as implementing a digital control system for the aircraft!
+Granted it wasn't going to be powered by electric motors but there was a lot of data that needed to be collected and processed in a reasonable amount of time, as well as implementing a digital control system for the aircraft!

 Overall there were three main systems operating aboard the aircraft: